Reasons For Tooth Extractions

 The X-Ray can also help us determine problems with your lower jaw, lip, teeth and chin in relationship to a regional nerve.
-Furthermore, this is one way to confirm that you do not have gum disease.
+It is also a way for us to confirm that you do not have gum disease.

 Special Instructions Before Teeth Pulling

 If you have a cough or other cold symptoms, the dentist might delay the extraction for a while.
-You are strongly advised not to smoke while you are in the process of healing because it can increase dry socket occurrences, which can be painful.
+You are strongly advised not to smoke while you are in the process of healing as it can increase dry socket occurrences, which can be painful!

 The Tooth Extraction Process